sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2026-01-14-dimensionality-reduction-pca-umap-tsne.md

 - umap
 - tsne
 - unsupervised-learning
-title: Dimensionality Reduction with PCA, UMAP, and t-SNE
 toc: true
+toc_label: In This Article
 toc_icon: cog
-toc_label: In This Article
+seo_title: Dimensionality Reduction with PCA, UMAP, and t-SNE
+seo_description: A practical deep dive into dimensionality reduction methods, when to use them, and pitfalls in interpretation.
 header:
   overlay_image: "/assets/images/ai-ml-series-banner.svg"
   overlay_filter: 0.35